halilibrahimcelik/Calculator-android/README.md

  [Website link](https://halilibrahimcelik.github.io/Calculator-android/).

-In this project I structure my project via React Components.
- My main goal is to transfer data between components by using React Hooks.

-Information is locally stored in the browser API.
+The goal is to make a functional and visual clone of the calculator of an android device.